-Tennis Elbow is characterized by localized pain on the outside aspect of the elbow.
+Tennis Elbow is characterized by localized pain on the lateral (outside) aspect of the elbow.
 Pain increases with gripping activities, and decreased grip strength may be noticed.
-Tendon inflammation is usually the symptom associated with this injury.
-However, the underlying cause needs to be identified.
-Common causes include excessive typing, repetitive mouse use on the computer, prolonged gripping activities such as power tool and yard equipment usage, initiation of an exercise program or playing tennis or golf.
+Tendon inflammation causes pain which is the most common symptom associated with this injury.
+Common causes include excessive typing, repetitive mouse use on the computer, prolonged gripping activities such as power tool and yard equipment usage, initiation of an exercise program.

 Treatment includes decreasing inflammation, increasing muscle flexibility, strength and endurance and potential use of an elbow brace.

 Carpal Tunnel Syndrome is characterized by numbness and/or tingling in the thumb and first two fingers of the hand.
 Pressure is placed on the median nerve from repetitive use of the fingers and hand.
 Common contributing factors include repetitive gripping and use of the hands with typing or improper ergonomics with computer desk setup.

 Treatment protocols include decreasing inflammation, increasing muscle flexibility, strength and endurance and potential splinting of the wrist.

 Cuboidal Tunnel Syndrome- Impingement of the ulnar nerve on the medial side of the elbow

 DeQuervian’s Tenosynovitis- Inflammation of the tendons on the thumb side of the wrist